-Table 11 1: Program Administration BMPs

-Permit Ref.
-2.1.2 and Part 4: Annual Self-Ass Measures to evaluate the performan Results shall be used by the permitt of the Stormwater Program.
-The se ce and effectiveness of the ee to modify the program components as necessary to accomplish the intent

-ВМР A В C D

-No. Description of BMP Measurable Goal(s) Schedule for Implementation Annual Reporting Metric

-1. Annual Self-Assessment · -

-Table 1 1: Program Administration BMPs S Perform an annual evaluation of SWMP implementation, suitability of SWMP commitments and any proposed changes to the SWMP utilizing the NCDEQ Annual Self-Assessment Template.
+Table 1 11: Program Administration BMP 'S Permit Ref.
+2.1.2 and Part 4: Annual Self-Assessment Measures to evaluate the performance and effectiveness of the SWMP program components at least annually.
+Results shall be used by the permittee to modify the program components as necessary to accomplish the intent of the Stormwater Program.
+The self-assessment reporting period is the fiscal year (July 1 - June 30).
+BMP A B C D No. Description of BMP Measurable Goal(s) Schedule for Implementation Annual Reporting Metric 1.
+Annual Self-Assessment Perform an annual evaluation of SWMP implementation, suitability of SWMP commitments and any proposed changes to the SWMP utilizing the NCDEQ Annual Self-Assessment Template.
 1. Prepare, certify and submit the Annual Self-Assessment to NCDEQ prior to August 31 each year.
-1. Annually Permit Years 1-5 1.
+1. Annually Permit Years 1 - 4 1.
 Yes/No Permit Ref.
-1.6: Permit Renewal Application Measures to submit a permit renew NPDES MS4 permit.
-180 days prior to the ex xpiration date of the BMP A В C D No. Description of BMP Measurable Goal(s) Schedule for Implementation Annual Reporting Metric 2.
-Permit Renewal Application Audit stormwater program implementation for compliance with the permit and approved SWMP, and utilize the results to prepare and submit a permit renewal application package.
-1. Participate in an NPDES MS4 Permit Compliance Audit, as scheduled and performed by EPA or NCDEQ.
-2. Self-audit and document any stormwater program components not audited by EPA or NCDEQ utilizing the DEQ Audit Template.
-Submit Self-Audit to DEMLR (required component of permit renewal application package) 1.
-TBD - Typically Permit Year 4 2.
-Permit Year 5 1.
-Yes/No 2.
-Yes/No/Partial 3.
-Certify and submit the stormwater permit renewal application (NOIPermit renewal application form, Self-Audit, and Draft SWMP for the next 5-year permit cycle) and submit to NC.DEQ at least 180 days prior to permit expiration.
-3. Permit Year 5 3.
-Permit renewal application package received by DEQ at least 180 days prior to permit expiration.
-Date of permit renewal application submittal
+1.6: Permit Renewal Application Measures to submit a permit renew NPDES MS4 permit. n 180 days prior to the ex xpiration date of the BMP A В C D No. Description of BMP Measurable Goal(s) Schedule for Implementation Annual Reporting Metric 2.
+Permit Renewal Application Audit stormwater program implementation for compliance with the permit and approved SWMP, and utilize the results to prepare and submit a permit 1.
+Participate in an NPDES MS4 Permit Compliance Audit, as scheduled and performed by EPA or NCDEQ.
+1. TBD - Typically Permit Year 4 1.
+Yes/No renewal application package.
+2. Self-audit and document any stormwater program components not audited by EPA or NCDEQ utilizing the DEQ Audit 2.
+Permit Year 5 2.
+Yes/No/Partial

+Table 11: Program Administration BMPs 3.
+Certify the stormwater permit renewal application (Permit renewal application form, Self-Audit, and 3.
+Permit Year 5 3.
+Date of permit renewal application submittal Draft SWMP for the next 5-year permit cycle) and submit to NCDEQ at least 180 days prior to permit expiration.